thomasgtaylor/how.wtf/content/post/2023-05-26-merge-json-objects-using-jq.md

 ---
-title: Merge JSON objects using jq
-date: 2023-05-26T23:40:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-26 23:40:00-04:00
 description: How to merge JSON objects using jq
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Merge JSON objects using jq
 ---

 Merging objects in `jq` is handled natively since 1.14.